 The input points are labeled 0-5.
 The output tells us that the MST connects point 0 to point 3, point 4 to point 5, point 1 to point 3, point 1 to point 2, and point 2 to point 4, with the corresponding edge weights given in the third column.
 The total length of the MST is also given in the verbose output.

-Note that it is also possible to compute the EMST using a naive ( ) algorithm for timing and comparison purposes.
+Note that it is also possible to compute the EMST using a naive ( ) algorithm for timing and comparison purposes, using the

 The 'DualTreeBoruvka' class contains our implementation of the Dual-Tree Boruvka algorithm.